Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 The Rat Pack was an iconic group of musicians and actors that defined the word cool in the 1960s.
-Comprised of members Frank Sinatra, Dean Martin, Sammy Davis Jr., Peter Lawford, and Joey Bishop, the group were famous for their wild shenanigans, love of women, and all around fun persona.
+Comprised of members Frank Sinatra, Dean Martin, Sammy Davis Jr., Peter Lawford, and Joey Bishop, the group was famous for their wild shenanigans, love of women, and all-around fun persona.
 Let's take a closer look at the dynamic Rat Pack.

 2. The name "Rat Pack" was not actually a complimentary term.
-The origin of the phrase comes from a moment when iconic movie star Humphrey Bogart came home from Las Vegas with his hard-partying group of friends.
+The phrase's origin comes from a moment when iconic movie star Humphrey Bogart came home from Las Vegas with his hard-partying group of friends.
 Bogart's wife, actress Lauren Bacall, allegedly came downstairs and scolded the group, claiming they looked "like a goddamn rat pack."
 The catchphrase quickly caught on.

 3. There were actually two different Rat Packs, one popular in the 50s and another (the most famous and notable) in the 60s.
 The first consisted of Humphrey Bogart, Mickey Rooney, Errol Flynn, Frank Sinatra, Nat King Cole, Cesar Romero and Jerry Lewis.

 4. The name of the iconic Great Dane cartoon character Scooby-Doo has Frank Sinatra to thank for his namesake.
 The famous mutt's creator, Iwao Takamoto, listened to Sinatra's hit song "Strangers in the Night" and noticed his scatting (which sounded like "dooby dooby doo.")
 This ultimately led to the character's name.

 5. Ocean's 11 (1960) was a famed heist movie that featured all five of the Pack's members in lead roles (Frank Sinatra, Sammy Davis Jr., Dean Martin, Peter Lawford and Joey Bishop).